-For example, on August 11, 2023, the U.S. Food and Drug Administration (FDA) notified Vivani that the agency was placing a clinical hold on Vivani's Investigational New Drug (IND) application for the proposed first in human (FIH) study of NPM-119.
-The FDA indicated its intention to subsequently provide an official clinical hold letter stating the reasons for the clinical hold.
-Vivani plans to engage with the FDA in order to lift the clinical hold and commence its planned clinical development of NPM-119.
-However, there can be no assurance that we can address the issues that the FDA may identify in its letter in a timely manner or at all, and we may incur additional expenses in connection with our efforts to advance NPM-119 into the clinic.
+For example, on August 18, 2023, FDA provided written notification that the LIBERATE-1 study was on Full Clinical Hold exclusively due to insufficient Chemistry, Manufacturing, and Controls ("CMC") information to assess the risk to human subjects.
+Vivani remains actively engaged in discussions with FDA as part of its efforts to lift the clinical hold and enable the expeditious initiation of LIBERATE-1.
+However, there can be no assurance that we can address the issues identified by the FDA in a timely manner or at all, and we may incur additional expenses in connection with our efforts to advance NPM-119 into the clinic.